PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security.md

 ### Intel CSME and AMD PSP

 A very common misinformation among privacy communities is that the Intel Management Engine (ME), its sucessor - Intel Converged Security and Management Engine (CSME), and AMD Platform Security Processor (PSP) are some sort of evil backdoor.
-Some may go so far as to tell the user to "disable the ME", either out of paranoia or for attack surface reduction:
+Some may go so far as to tell the user to "disable the ME", either out of [paranoia](https://www.whonix.org/wiki/System_Hardening_Checklist#Disable_Intel_ME_Functionality) or for ["attack surface reduction"](https://discuss.privacyguides.net/t/linux-laptops-system76-other-options/16557/19):

 ![Intel ME Misinformation](/images/intel-me-misinfo-1.png)